 impressed His Highness so greatly that he, the highest authority in

-, suggested your stepdaughter ought to be declared a national
+the land, suggested your stepdaughter ought to be declared a national

 treasure.”